nick-carroll1/LLM-Recommender-System/README.md

 |         mean  | 4.0357      % | 76.5172    % | 68.9755       % | 71.9439    % | 67.7444   % |
 |         std   | 7.0931      % | 21.6064    % | 29.8969       % | 25.1883    % | 23.2775   % |

+The collaborative filtering prompt lags behind with a mean HR@10 of approximately 4.04%, suggesting it may not be capturing user preferences as effectively as other methods.
+This is largely because candidate set is not provided in this case.
+Without this candidate set, the collaborative filtering approach is possibly too broad or misaligned with the user's specific preferences, resulting in recommendations that the users are less likely to have watched.

+In contrast, the three other prompts show good performance with a candidate set provided, all exceeding the popularity-based baseline.
+The genre-based prompt excells with a robust 76.52% mean HR@10, underscoring the importance of genre preferences in driving user satisfaction with recommendations.
+Similarly, the Wikipedia-summarized prompt also performs well, with a mean HR@10 of 71.94%, indicating that incorporating content summaries from Wikipedia contributes positively to the recommendation quality.
+The two-step prompt achieves a mean HR@10 of 68.98%, which, while effective, suggests that additional steps in the recommendation process do not necessarily translate to a proportional increase in performance.
+This is further illustrated by instances where the first step failed to define user preferences clearly, giving answers like "It is difficult to summarize your preferences based on the given information".
+More details and context should be provided to enhance the recommendation accuracy.

+Interestingly, the baseline model, despite its simplicity, achieved a mean HR@10 of roughly 67.74%, reinforcing the idea that general popularity is a strong indicator of potential interest.

 ## How to Reproduce